 How is the program funded?

-Grants from the Children’s Services Advisory Council, Title I dollars from the School District of Indian River County, the United Way of Indian River County, the John’s Island Community Service League, and the Jake Owen Foundation.
+Grants from the Children’s Services Advisory Council, Title I dollars from the School District of Indian River County, the United Way of Indian River County, the John’s Island Community Service League, Quail Valley Charities, and the LJ Foundation.